 Normal (for me) .......

 Lost in ALL again in 2009 for the bone marrow transplant.
-Came back slowly and thin in front.
+Came back slowly and and very thin.
+Still very curly a year later.
+Now in 2016 it is back to normal thickness, with a bit of curl and body.
+No complaints.